Physical Education (OCR)

 • Contemporary issues in physical activity and sport

-Component 5: Performance in physical education – non-exam assessment, 15% of A level
+Component 5: Performance in Physical Education – non-exam assessment, 15% of A level

 You will be assessed in the role of either performer or coach in one practical activity.
 You will be required to demonstrate effective performance, the use of tactics or techniques and the ability to observe the rules and conventions under applied conditions.